sinhp/sinhp.github.io/_posts/2018-11-02-categorical-jokes.md

   * (improvement by J. ADAMEK.
 H. HERRLICH, AND J. REITERMAN) Any cocomplete weakly co-wellpowered category with a weakly colimit-dense small subcategory is complete.

+* Any slice of a presheaf topos is a presheaf topos and any slice of a sheaf topos is a sheaf topos.

 ### Mathematical terms beginning with "s":